dabertz/td-query-cli/README.md

 Using this CLI tool allows user to specify the following options:
 - required: database name 'db_name'
 - required: table name 'table_name'
-- optional: comma separated list of columns ' col_list ' as string (e.g. 'column1,column2,column3 ’).
+- optional: comma separated list of columns 'col_list' as string (e.g. 'column1,column2,column3').
 If not specified, all columns are selected.
 - optional: minimum timestamp 'min_time' in unix timestamp or 'NULL'
-- optional: maximum timestamp 'max_time' in unix timestamp or 'NULL' .
+- optional: maximum timestamp 'max_time' in unix timestamp or 'NULL'.
 (Obviously 'max_time' must be greater than 'min_time' or NULL.)
-- optional: query engine ‘ engine ’: ' hive ' or ' presto '.
-Defaults to ‘presto’.
+- optional: query engine 'engine': 'hive' or 'presto'.
+Defaults to 'presto'.
-- optional: output format ‘ format ’: ‘ csv ’ or ‘ tabular '.
-Defaults to ‘tabular’.
+- optional: output format 'format': 'csv' or 'tabular'.
+Defaults to 'tabular'.
-- optional: a query limit ‘ limit ’: ‘ 100 ’.
+- optional: a query limit 'limit': '100'.
 If not specified, all records are selected.

 ## Download
 You can download the executable jar package(td-query-cli-0.0.1-SNAPSHOT-jar-with-dependencies.jar) bundled with dependencies from [here](https://drive.google.com/open?id=1OG4eZ7klazdtqU6aAAEV3j3HXtt0Sa_t) or [build](#build) from the source code.